Louis and Zelie Martin's Ecclesia Domestica « Catholic Insight

 God had other plans for them, not only their own mutual sanctification, but also that their union would bring forth the Little Flower, whose vocation would bear world-changing fruit.
 They lived the ‘Benedict Option’ well before that term became vogue, with Louis structuring his day around work and prayer, setting up a little oratory in his attic, where he would retire to contemplate, allowing his children to enter if they too wanted to pray, or ask spiritual advice.

-The home-life, the ecclesia domestica, that Louis and Zelie built up certainly did wonders: besides being the parents of Sainte Thérèse, along with her sisters, all of them entering the religious life, five in total, (they had four other children who died in infancy).
-Zelie died in her 45th years of cancer, and Louis survived his wife for just shy of seventeen years, succumbing to the effects of a series of strokes in 1892, being taken care of by his children in the house in Lisieux, to where they had moved after Zelie had gone from them, and where four of the daughters were nuns in the local Carmel.
+The home-life, the ecclesia domestica, that Louis and Zelie built up certainly did wonders: Besides being the parents of Sainte Thérèse, they had five other daughters, all of whom entered religious life, five in total.
+They also had four other children who died in infancy.

+Zelie died at the age of 45, of cancer, and Louis survived his wife for just shy of seventeen years, succumbing to the effects of a series of strokes in 1892, being taken care of by his children in the house in Lisieux, to where they had moved after Zelie’s death, and where four of the daughters were nuns in the local Carmel.
 Louis and Zelie had to forego the joys of seeing their ‘children’s children’, but their happy Jerusalem lay in a treasure far beyond anything this world might offer.

 So not only is it possible to be married and a saint, but marriage is almost a sure and certain path to sanctity if lived well, in a spirit of sacrifice and charity, in the midst of the pots and pans, the minivans and mortgages, the messy dinners and diapers, maintaining patience and kindness, deeply immersed in prayer and the liturgy, receiving what grace one can from the Eucharist and the other sacraments.

 Louis and Zelie formed their daughters well, in a way that would be quite different from what we now consider ‘education’, with all its worldly and earthly focus on a ‘job’, practicality, money, success, life-long comfort and early retirement.
-Rather, they emphasized interior virtue, centering one’s life on God, and a in the liturgy and prayer of His Church.
-One can only wonder what the couple would have thought of the current debacle that is the de-formation of children today in our so-called ‘Catholic’ schools.
+Rather, they emphasized interior virtue, centering one’s life on God, in the liturgy and prayer of His Church.
+One can only wonder what the couple would have thought of today’s so-called ‘Catholic’ schools.
 They set out quite intentionally for sanctity, holiness and all that entails, in themselves and their children.

 The married couple, united in life and now in heaven, were together beatified by Pope Saint John Paul II on October 19th, 2008, and canonized by Pope Francis on October 18th, 2015.

-As Christ says, and I paraphrase, in whatever path we are called, focus on the higher and most important things, even the ‘one thing necessary’, and all else will fall into place.
+If we focus on the higher and most important things, especially the ‘one thing necessary’, and all else will fall into place.

 Saints Louis and Zelie, Sainte Thérèse and all the Martins, orate pro nobis!